Posts Tagged ‘dog’

 Return to Integrative and Holistic Methods for Treating Cancer in Cats and Dogs.

-Xue Fu Zhu Yu Tang – Supporting the lungs against cancer
+Xue Fu Zhu Yu Tang – Fighting Mast Cell Tumors and supporting the lungs against cancer

 Friday, April 22nd, 2011

 Xue Fu Zhu Yu Tang, otherwise known as Drive out Stasis in the Mansion of Blood Decoction, has a beautiful red color from the wonderful Hong Hua or safflower flowers it contains.
 This is the last of my top five cancer formulas and a very special one at that.
 Where Hoxsey is somewhat toxic and cooling, Xue Fu Zhu Yu Tang is warming and nourishing.
-At the same time it is quite strong against cancer.
+At the same time it is a quite strong cancer fighter.

 This is a formula that I use in any of the dogs and cats I treat with lung metastasis.
 It has an amazing ability to move blood away from tumors in the chest and out to the periphery of the body.
 This starves tumor cells in the lungs.

-In addition it is good against any intra-thoracic tumor, thyroid adenocarcinomas, salivary tumors and mast cell tumors, which fall into the blood stagnation category (usually the ones in the front of the body).
+In addition it is good against any intra-thoracic tumor, thyroid adenocarcinomas, and salivary tumors.
 It can also be effective against some of the blood borne cancers like leukemia and myeloma.

 This formula has been shown to increase immunity, kill cancer cells and enhance the effects of radiation therapy.
 It has strong anti-oxidant effects and helps to support the body and immune system in its fight against cancer.